FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

+The mean function $m_\sfT(t)$ exactly corresponds to the FaIR temperature response model from (\ref{eq:impulse-response-formulation}).
+This is again consistent with the expectation that since $\sfF(t)$ behaves on average like the FaIR forcing model, our GP temperature response $\sfT(t)$ should behave on average like the FaIR temperature response.
+The covariance function $k_\sfT(t, t')$, which specifies the correlation between $\sfT(t)$ and $\sfT(t')$, includes the covariances of individual thermal boxes $k_{ii}(t, t')$, aligning with the intuition that if thermal responses correlate, so should global mean surface temperatures.
+However, we note $k_\sfT(t, t')$ also considers correlations between different thermal boxes $k_{ij}(t, t')$ for $i\neq j$.
+Therefore, if certain components of the climate system exhibit correlated responses across different timescales, this contributes positively to the correlation between $\sfT(t)$ and $\sfT(t')$ within our model.

 By specifying a GP prior over the radiative forcing, we have obtained a GP prior over the temperature that uses the FaIR thermal response model as its backbone, which we name FaIRGP.
 Using FaIRGP serves as a principled measure of epistemic uncertainty over the emulator design.
-In particular, the integral form of its covariance function allows to account for past trajectories, thereby capturing the climate system memory effect, and producing robust uncertainty estimates.
+In particular, the integral form of its covariance function allows us to account for past trajectories, thereby capturing the climate system memory effect, and producing robust uncertainty estimates.
 In addition, as we will see in Section~\ref{subsection:posterior-distribution}, FaIRGP can go beyond a standard impulse response model by learning from data using standard GP regression techniques.

-We emphasise that whilst we abuse notations for conciseness, the forcing prior $\sfF(t)$ is effectively a function of emissions (or cumulative emissions) through its covariance function $\rho\left(E(t), E(t')\right)$.
-Therefore, $\sfT(t)$ is also a function of emissions, and its covariance function can be understood as \enquote{$k_\sfT\left(E(t), E(t')\right)$}.
+We emphasise that whilst we abuse notations for conciseness, the forcing prior $\sfF(t)$ is effectively a function of emissions (or cumulative emissions) through its covariance function $\rho\left(E(t) - E'(t')\right)$.
+Therefore, $\sfT(t)$ is also a function of emissions, and its covariance function can be understood as \enquote{$k_\sfT\left(E(t), E'(t')\right)$}.